Find Trade Colleges

 $64,140 Median Salary

-Types of Degrees Fire Investigation & Prevention Majors Are Getting
+Types of Degrees Fire/Arson Investigation and Prevention Majors Are Getting

-The following table lists how many fire/arson investigation & prevention graduations there were for each degree level during the last year for which data was available.
+The following table lists how many fire/arson investigation & prevention graduations there were in 2021-2022 for each degree level.

 Education Level Number of Grads